missinglinkelectronics/psmake/README.md

 processor types.

 `IS_FSBL`
 : If `yes`, apply non-default BSP settings for FSBL.
+Overrides EXTRA_CFLAGS with `-g -Wall -Wextra -Os -flto -ffat-lto-objects`.

 `EXTRA_CFLAGS`
-: Additional compiler flags (default `-g -Wall -Wextra`).
+: Additional compiler flags (default by Vitis `-g -Wall -Wextra -fno-tree-loop-distribute-patterns`).
 The default optimization level of `-O2` can be overriden with this variable.
+Note, setting this variable overrides the default value.
+Also, in case of IS_FSBL=yes this option will be ignored.

 `STDIN`
 : Select UART for standard input.